NikKowPHP/lessay-cline/.roo/rules-developer/rules.md

 ## 7. CRITICAL DIRECTIVES
 (Unchanged, but reiterated for clarity)
 *   **NO `attempt_completion`:** This tool is obsolete.
 You verify project state using the **Project State Verification Protocol**.
-*   **ALL COMMANDS IN DOCKER:** All file system operations, package installs, and migrations happen inside the `app` service via `docker-compose exec app ...`.
+*   **DB COMMANDS IN DOCKER:** All file system operations, package installs, and migrations happen inside the `app` service via `docker-compose exec app ...`.